 The Nominating and Corporate Governance Committee identifies potential nominees by asking current directors and executive officers to notify the Committee if they become aware of persons meeting the criteria described above who might be available to serve on the Board of Directors.
+Mr. Virtue was identified for consideration as a director by the Company's chief executive officer.
 As described above, the Committee will also consider candidates recommended by stockholders.